Azure Release Notes (October 2012)

 .NET Framework 3.5 targeted cloud services can only be deployed to Guest OS Families 1 and 2.
 For more information on compatibility, see Azure Guest OS Releases and SDK Compatibility Matrix

-The Windows Azure SDK 1.8 no longer contains cloud service templates that target .NET Framework 3.5.
-As a result, you cannot create a new .NET framework 3.5 targeted cloud service with the Windows Azure SDK 1.8.
-However, you can still open existing .NET framework 3.5 targeted cloud services in the Windows Azure SDK 1.8.
+The Azure SDK 1.8 no longer contains cloud service templates that target .NET Framework 3.5.
+As a result, you cannot create a new .NET framework 3.5 targeted cloud service with the Azure SDK 1.8.
+However, you can still open existing .NET framework 3.5 targeted cloud services in the Azure SDK 1.8.
 You are given an option to upgrade the project.
 Do not upgrade if you need to continue to support .NET Framework 3.5.
-For more information see October 2012 release section in What's New in the Windows Azure Tools.
+For more information see October 2012 release section in What's New in the Azure Tools.

 The release notes for Service Bus are available at Service Bus Release Notes.